The Fabian Women’s Network Constitution

 d) the passing of a motion by a simple majority of Committee members present to remove the member.
 Such motion shall be submitted to the Secretary in writing and shall be notified to all Executive Committee members 14 days in advance of the Committee meeting at which it will be tabled.

-8. The Executive Committee shall elect a Chair and Vice Chair, who could refer to their roles as Director and Deputy Director if the Committee so chooses, a Treasurer and a Secretary.
+8. At the Annual General Meeting, the incoming Executive Committee shall agree the roles and responsibilities of its elected members for a period of one year.
+The Executive Committee shall elect a Chair and Vice Chair, who could refer to their roles as Director and Deputy Director if the Committee so chooses, a Treasurer and a Secretary.

 At the Annual General Meeting after elections have taken place, the incoming Executive Committee shall agree the roles and responsibilities of its elected members.
 Following presentation to the Annual General Meeting of a document detailing these roles, this document shall be considered part of this constitution until the following Annual General Meeting.